nitrictech/docs/docs/collections.md

 });
 ```

-## Reading a document
+### Read documents

-Just like with writing, you can read a document by using it's reference.
+Just like with writing, you can read a document by using its reference.

 ```javascript
 const doc = await countries.doc('USA').get();
 ```

-## Deleting a document
+### Delete documents

 To delete a document that already exists, use the `delete()` method on the document reference.